sverre-stabel/homeydash.com/README.md

 serve -p 5000 app
 ```
 Then visit `http://localhost:5000/?token=<TOKEN>&theme=<THEME_ID>`.

+Or host it on your own favorite webserver, doing so may need changes to the source you need to do yourself.

 > Your token can be acquired by visiting https://homey.ink and looking in the console after logging in.